bUnit-dev/bUnit/docs/docs/providing-input/configure-3rd-party-libs.md

-﻿---
+---
 uid: configure-3rd-party-libs
-title: How to test components that use 3rd party libraries
+title: Configure 3rd Party Libraries for Testing
 ---

-# How to test components that use 3rd party libraries
+# Configure 3rd Party Libraries for Testing

 General introduction about what is usually required: Mimic setup guide from lib in test.